richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 to increase the certainty of a high attendance.
 I did so without disclosing my own views.

-So far, the reactions are around equally in favor as in disagreement, with 4 people being against a course fee (of which 1 'strongly against') and 4 people are fine with a course fee.

-Here is an aggregate of the reasons given against having a course fee:
+Below is an aggregate of the reasons given by people of other online teaching providers *against* having a course fee.

 - **The fee costs time and money**: the administrative cost is higher than the fee brings in.
   This is especially true when attendants from different countries (e.g. with a different VAT rate) apply.
-- **A free penalizes the wrong people**: a flat course fee hinders those people that we want to attend, such as early-career researchers, students, or participants from less well-funded institutions and countries
+- **A fee penalizes the wrong people**: a flat course fee hinders those people that we want to attend, such as early-career researchers, students, or participants from less well-funded institutions and countries.
+  It is exactly those that we should provide this service to.
+- **A fee turns students into customers**: this is a big difference in mindset with lots of risks involved
 - **A fee is inferior to better communication**:
   It was found by experience that better communication is more effective at increasing attendance,